Supporting Diversity & Inclusion: Four Tech Tips for Work

 Those who struggle to complete tasks or communicate in conventional ways can often find relief with technology like predictive text, audiomakers, and even virtual meeting software.
 A colleague with Asperger’s, for example, might find it easier to process and share information without the added discomfort of a busy workplace environment, preferring the time and space to accurately type up an email or report, and then share it remotely, avoiding face-to-face feedback which may be a challenge.

-The ability to organize effectively is something that many of us take for granted, but for those with neurodiverse traits, it can be a challenge.
+The ability to organize effectively is something that many of us take for granted, but for those with neurodivergent traits, it can be a challenge.
 Many individuals struggle to prioritize, becoming overwhelmed looking at a long task list.
 Introducing helpful technology into the workplace can assist employees in juggling their workload, reduce stress and increase productivity.
 Digital notice boards, highlighter tools, and mind-mapping software, for example, provide a clear and more visual task list, which is helpful for people with Dyslexia.

-Our own workplace assistive technology software Read&Write bundles many of the above features, such as predictive text, Text-to-Speech, highlighters, screen masking, and audiomakers into one discreet toolbar that neurodiverse staff can use to work with confidence and independence.
+Our own workplace assistive technology software Read&Write bundles many of the above features, such as predictive text, Text-to-Speech, highlighters, screen masking, and audiomakers into one discreet toolbar that neurodivergent staff can use to work with confidence and independence.
 What’s more, its productivity features allow everyone in the workplace to reach their full potential.